-To be successful in this course: Because this information is VITAL to becoming a safe and effective vocational nurse, the student MUST commit to learning this information as thoroughly as possible.
+To Be Successful in this course: Because this information is VITAL to becoming a safe and effective vocational nurse, the student MUST commit to learning this information as thoroughly as possible.
 The BEST way to do this is through diligent DAILY study and weekly review!

-STUDENT SUCCESS

-Repetition and study are the ONLY WAYS for students to retain the volume of information contained in this course!
+STUDENT SUCCESS: Repetition and study are the ONLY WAYS for students to retain the volume of information contained in this course!
 You MUST study outside of the classroom if you want to succeed.

-Textbook

-The textbook is designed for independent learning and contains many activities to help you learn!
-The key terms and definitions are the best places to start.
-Students should make flashcards of these key terms and carry them around with them for quick study and review.
-In the study guide, there are review questions with which you can test yourself.
+Textbook: This textbook is designed for independent learning and contains many activities to help you learn!
+The Key terms and definitions are the best places to start.
+Students should make flashcards of these key terms and carry them around for quick study and review.
+There is a study guide to help with learning as well.